 Trade shows need a ROI – we do them to obtain new customers and re-connect with old networks, customers, partners and prospects.
 And of course, we secretly hope to find that one new major customer that justifies all our hard work and huge expense.

-IBC is the tradeshow attended by broadcasters, TV production companies and film makers alike in Amsterdam.
-Manufacturers and suppliers spend a small fortune to attend and exhibit – I suspect everyone collectively spends over Eur200M on the whole show – so spending a small amount of time and budget to attract people to your stand is well worth the effort to give yourself an advantage over the rest.
+IBC , short for International Broadcast Convention, is the trade show attended by broadcasters, TV production companies and film makers.
+Hosted in Amsterdam, manufacturers and suppliers spend a small fortune to attend and exhibit – I suspect everyone collectively spends over Eur200M on the whole show – so spending a small amount of time and budget to attract people to your stand is well worth the effort to give yourself an advantage over the rest.
 Do not just rely on the luck of people passing and saying “Oooo, that’s just what I was looking for!”

 5 marketing things you should do in advance to prepare for an upcoming exhibition: –